Food Production

 • Given land use competition, development pressures, and jurisdictional issues, how can Central Texas work at a regional level to preserve agricultural land?

-• Where is there availability of city- or county-owned land to support community-driven or publicly owned food production?
+• Where is there availability of city- or county-owned land to support food production on publicly owned land?

-• How representative of the general population are the farmers in Central Texas in terms of race and ethnicity, gender, and age?
+• How do Central Texas farmers compare to the general population in terms of race and ethnicity, gender, and age?

-• What is the environmental impact of local food production?
-How do different farming techniques and practices affect the surrounding environment?
+• What are the environmental effects of local food production?
+How do different farming practices affect the surrounding environment?

 • What would strengthen local food producers’ resilience and reduce crop loss in the face of extreme weather conditions and natural disasters?